Fresh

 A millennia of seafloor.
 Of seabed.

 Of clam shells.
 Of oyster shells.

 For saline gardens.
 For pristine garden paths.

 Kina.
 Nori.
 Kelp.

 Those tiny shellfish you dig from the sand with your feet when the tide goes out.
-Toes grasping downwards.

 Smoke from a driftwood fire.

-A lick of salt from when we last swam in the sea.
+Salt from when we last swam in the sea.

-It was in an ocean at the end of the world.
+In an ocean at the end of the world.

 O Cabernet